 The residence halls are officially closed three times during the academic year for breaks: Thanksgiving Break, Winter/Semester Break and Spring Break.
 During these times students must find alternate housing.
 WVU does offer some on-campus break housing; students can will have information and can reserve a space prior to each break.

 On campus housing is available for graduate students through University Apartments at College Park, University Park, University Place and Vandalia Apartments.
-The leases (contracts) are valid for one academic year and do not include a meal plan (meals are not provided).
-The apartments are open during school breaks, therefore finding alternate housing is not necessary.
-For more information go to http://universityapartments.wvu.edu/
+The leases (contracts) are valid for 10- or 12-months and do not include a meal plan (meals are not provided).
+All payments and charges for University Apartments are processed through a student’s WVU account, which means financial aid, loans and scholarships can be applied towards rent.
+The apartments are open during WVU’s breaks, so finding alternate housing is not necessary.

 Before signing a lease it ishighlyrecommended to have the student legal office go over the lease with you to make sure you fully understand it.
 For more information on off-campus housing and student legal services visit the links below:

-NOTE: Students who have not made prior housing arrangements, or who will not be able to immediately move into their apartments or residence hall rooms, or who have late night arrivals are STRONGLY advised to have some extra spending money for hotel accommodation and meals.
-Hotel costs vary from approximately 65.00 dollars per day and above.
+NOTE: Students who have not made prior housing arrangements, or who will not be able to immediately move into their apartments or residence hall rooms, or who have late night arrivals (after 9:00 pm) are strongly advised to have some extra spending money for hotel accommodation and meals.
+Hotel costs vary from approximately $65.00 dollars per day and above.